longbkiter07/SnappyRecyclerAdapter/README.md

 # Features

-* Calling `notifyDataSetChanges`, `notifyItemInserted`, `notifyItemChanged`... and apply [DiffUtil] (https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) automatically.
+* Calling `notifyDataSetChanges`, `notifyItemInserted`, `notifyItemChanged`... and apply [DiffUtil] (https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) automatically so you don't care about them anymore.
 * Calling `DiffUtil` in background thread so that the ui does not lag.
-* Queueing events to keep data is consistent
+* Queueing events to keep data is consistent.
 * Observable method so that we can catch the callback to do next action.
-* Supporting LinkedList, ArrayList up to you.
+* Supporting LinkedList, ArrayList for reasonable usage.

 # Usage

-This library requires RxJava / RxAndroid library to use.
+This library requires RxJava / RxAndroid and AppCompat version 24.2.+(or newer) library to use.

 ```
 compile 'io.reactivex:rxandroid:{lastest_version}'
 compile 'io.reactivex:rxjava:{lastest_version}'